 Q 25: Why are adrenaline autoinjectors used to treat anaphylaxis in non-medical settings, instead of adrenaline ampoules, needles and syringes?

 ASCIA recommends that adrenaline autoinjectors are used to treat anaphylaxis in schools, childcare services and any other non-medical setting, to avoid delay in adrenaline administration and ensure that the correct dose of adrenaline is given.

 Whilst adrenaline ampoules, needles and syringes are suitable for use by trained health professionals in medical settings to treat anaphylaxis, they are unsuitable for use in non-medical settings such as schools, childcare services and workplaces, as it is not feasible for school and childcare staff to be trained in the use of ampoules, needles and syringes.
 This is a health professional (medical/nursing) skill that is beyond the parameters of first aid care.

 Q 26: Where can I obtain adrenaline autoinjector training devices?

 Autoinjector trainer devices (which can be re-used for practice as they do not contain adrenaline and do not have needles) are available from pharmacies, patient support organisations and the adrenaline autoinjector distributors in Australia and New Zealand.

-Instructional videos for both brands are available on the ASCIA website www.allergy.org.au/health-professionals/anaphylaxis-resources and also in the ASCIA e-training courses.
+Instructional videos are available on the ASCIA website www.allergy.org.au/anaphylaxis

-The Australasian Society of Clinical Immunology (ASCIA) is a professional medical society and does not conduct face to face anaphylaxis training.
-The ASCIA website (Anaphylaxis guidelines for schools and children's services) includes links to government and relevant patient organisation websites and most of these include information on how to access face to face training in different regions.
+ASCIA is a professional medical society and does not conduct face-to-face anaphylaxis training.
+The ASCIA website includes links to government and relevant patient organisation websites and most of these include information on how to access face to face training in different regions.